How is Zeffy free?

 • Have been operating for 5 years before they apply for a raffle license.

-• Have, during that entire 5-year period, been carrying out their objectives.
+• Have, during that entire 5-year specified period, been carrying out their objectives?

-2. A nonprofit fundraising organization that the municipality or county determines is organized for the sole purpose of providing financial assistance to an individual or group of individuals suffering extreme financial hardship as the result of an illness, disability, accident, or disaster.
+2. A nonprofit fundraising organization that the municipality or county determines is organized to be providing financial assistance to an individual or group of individuals suffering extreme financial hardship due to an illness, disability, accident, or disaster.

 3. Any law enforcement agencies and associations that represent law enforcement officials.